jaggli/load-generator/README.md

 **Step 2** Run `npx load-generator` in the same directory

-If you are using a old npm version prior 5.2.0, you can install the packege globally
+If you are using a old npm version prior 5.2.0, you can install the package globally

 ## Screenshot
 ![screenshot](screenshot.png)